Japan Avalanche Network (JAN)'s 2025/26 Avalanche Seminars "Avalanche Night" and "On-Snow Training Course" are starting!

 This two-day course covers comprehensive avalanche prevention.
 It offers a good balance of classroom and field sessions, and is useful for everyone from beginners who are just starting to climb snowy mountains to experienced climbers who want to review important points.
 You will also gain a deeper understanding of the avalanche information published by the Japan Avalanche Network

-*Climbing (walking only) is only available at the Minakami venue.
-Other venues are for skiers.
+*Mountain climbing (walking only) is only available at the Minakami venue.
+Other venues are for skiers only.

 Details: https://nadare.jp/seminars-training/basic_safetycamp.html